awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/ECCV-2018-STSN-eng.md

    1. **Backbone Architecture.** The backbone convolutional network computes object-level features for each video frame individually.

-   2. **Spatiotemporal Feature Sampling. **The spatiotemporal sampling block is applied to the object-level feature map to sample the relevant features from the surrounding frame conditional on the input reference frame.
+   2. **Spatiotemporal Feature Sampling. **The spatiotemporal sampling mechanism is responsible for seamlessly integrating temporal information in a given video.
+This sampling mechanism is implemented using 4 deformable convolutional layers that take the prediction offset, the supporting tensor as input, and output the newly sampled feature tensor.
+A detailed illustration is presented in Figure 2.
+(Only 2 are shown in Figure 2)

    3. **Feature Aggregation.** Features sampled from each video frame are aggregated temporally into a single feature tensor for the reference frame using per-pixel weighted summation.

-   4. **Feature Aggregation. **Feature tensors are provided as input to the detection network to produce final object detection results for a given frame of reference.
+   4. **Object Detection. **Feature tensors are provided as input to the detection network to produce final object detection results for a given frame of reference.

    Our framework for Object Detection provides end-to-end learning by integrating these four conceptually distinct steps into a single architecture.